lyst/lightfm/README.md

 Note for OSX users: due to its use of OpenMP, `lightfm` does not compile under Clang.
 To install it, you will need a reasonably recent version of `gcc` (from Homebrew for instance).
 This should be picked up by `setup.py`; if it is not, please open an issue.

+Building with the default Python distribution included in OSX is also not supported; please try the version from Homebrew or Anaconda.

 ## Usage
 Model fitting is very straightforward.